dev-jam/opensesame-plugin-audio_low_latency/README.md

 OpenSesame Plug-in: Audio Low Latency
 ==========

-*An OpenSesame Plug-in for playing and recording audio files with low latency on Linux.*
+*An OpenSesame plug-in for playing and recording audio files with low latency on Linux.*

 Copyright, 2022, Bob Rosbag